 Whatever marketing for industrial companies strategy you choose, content is likely involved in some way.
 If you are increasing your social media presence, content is what brings more people to your platforms.
 If you are finessing your search engine optimization to rank higher, relevant and useful content is vital.

-Research shows that 44 percent of manufacturing marketers think social media is the most critical tactic to content marketing success, which makes sense given that 74 percent of tech professionals in the industrial sector are on LinkedIn and at least 61 percent are on Facebook.
+Research shows that 44 percent of manufacturing marketers think social media is the most critical tactic to content marketing success.
+This makes sense given that 74 percent of tech professionals in the industrial sector are on LinkedIn and at least 61 percent are on Facebook.
 These people, your potential customers, want to know more about your business and your products, so why not meet them where they are to give them what they want to know?
-With interactive social media platforms you are then able to chat with your leads, encourage sharing, and otherwise keep the lines of communication open.
+With interactive social media platforms, you can then chat with your leads, encourage sharing, and otherwise keep the lines of communication open.

 Remember those initial marketing goals and metrics?
 Evaluating your planning and programming is key to ongoing success.
-If your metrics show that your goal is out of reach, it’s a good sign that you need to modify your plans or change the goal.
+If your metrics show that your goal is unreachable, it’s a good sign that you need to modify your plans or change the goal.
 That is why metrics are so important, giving your company the opportunity to change without a lot of pain or wasted time.

 If you are ready to do more with your digital marketing for industrial companies, with careful evaluation every step of the way, you can rely on us to bring in more business and keep your existing clients happy.